khui15/Animal-Crossing/src/content/blog/secsoc-ctf-2020/index.md

 # Team A BANANA!

-My friend and I decided to participate in a CTF held by CSESoc and SecSoc.
+My friend (z5206677) and I (yeet) decided to participate in a CTF held by CSESoc and SecSoc.
 Despite only being a team of two, and starting one and a half later than the top 10 teams, we managed to secure first place!
 It was a great experience as, unlike the previous CTF I participated in, I now had a basic understanding of the different kinds of exploits.
 Roproproproprop.

 ![trend](https://featherbear.cc/blog/post/csesoc-secsoc-ctf-2020/scoreboard.png)